 Cathy and her husband Ted visit Japan for the first time in 1980 to teach English at Kyoto University.
 Expecting the typical Japan shown to the tourists, inhabited by flower-arranging geisha living in tiny wooden houses, they are shocked by the industrialized nation they encounter.
 However, they soon discover a Japan where tradition and modern life are not mutually exclusive.
 Although not everything can be changed and some plans fail outright, it becomes clear that the couple have lost their heart somewhere in Japan.
 This book contains 16 encounters with Japanese culture – profane, funny, and embarrassing ones, but always personal – and also describes their aftermath.

-This book is extraordinary.
+This is an interesting book.
 Cathy Davidson describes her experiences with Japan and its culture, both the good and the bad ones, with unromanticised candor.
+I would have wished the stories to come with a time frame, since in one she says she barely speaks Japanese, and in another one she sits in a bar playing difficult word games.
 And still, in every word her love for the country is palpable, just as is her pain at the realisation she will not be able to live there permanently.
-Highly recommended!

 Komomo is a Geiko of Gion, and Naoyuki Ogina is a Japanese photographer.

 A Geisha’s Journey: My Life as a Kyoto Apprentice